-The Colleague acknowledges that, depending on the Colleague or the Colleague's broker's country of residence or where the Shares are listed, the Colleague may be subject to insider trading restrictions and/or market abuse laws, which may affect the Colleague's ability to accept, acquire, sell or otherwise dispose of Shares or rights to Shares (e.g., PRSUs) or rights linked to the value of Shares under the Plan during such times as the Colleague is considered to have "inside information" regarding the Company (as defined by the laws or regulations in the applicable jurisdictions of the Colleague's country).
+The Colleague acknowledges that, depending on the Colleague or the Colleague's broker's country of residence or where the Shares are listed, the Colleague may be subject to insider trading restrictions and/or market abuse laws, which may affect the Colleague's ability to accept, acquire, sell or otherwise dispose of Shares or rights to Shares (e.g., RSUs) or rights linked to the value of Shares under the Plan during such times as the Colleague is considered to have "inside information" regarding the Company (as defined by the laws or regulations in the applicable jurisdictions of the Colleague's country).
 Local insider trading laws and regulations may prohibit the cancellation or amendment of orders the Colleague placed before the Colleague possessed inside information.
 Furthermore, the Colleague could be prohibited from (i) disclosing the inside information to any third party (other than on a "need to know" basis) and (ii) "tipping" third parties or causing them otherwise to buy or sell securities.
 Third parties include fellow employees.
 Any restrictions under these laws or regulations are separate from and in addition to any restrictions that may be imposed under any applicable Company insider trading policy.
 The Colleague acknowledges he is responsible for complying with any applicable restrictions and is encouraged to speak to his personal legal advisor for further details regarding any applicable insider-trading and/or market-abuse laws in the Colleague's country.

-Section 7.16 - Foreign Asset/Account Reporting Requirements and Exchange Controls

-The Colleague's country may have certain foreign asset and/or foreign account reporting requirements and exchange controls which may affect the Colleague's ability to acquire or hold Shares under the Plan or cash received from participating in the Plan (including from any dividends paid on Shares, sale proceeds resulting from the sale of Shares acquired under the Plan) in a brokerage or bank account outside the Colleague's country.
-The Colleague may be required to report such accounts, assets or transactions to the tax or other authorities in the Colleague's participation in the Plan to the Colleague's country through a designated bank or broker within a certain time after receipt.
+Section 7.16 - Foreign Asset/Account Reporting Requirements and Exchange Controls under the Plan or cash received from participating in the Plan (including from any dividends paid on Shares, sale proceeds resulting from the sale of Shares acquired under the Plan) in a brokerage or bank account outside the Colleague's country.
+The Colleague may be required to report such accounts, assets or transactions to the tax or other authorities in the Colleague's country.
+The Colleague also may be required to repatriate sale proceeds or other funds received as a result of the Colleague's participation in the Plan to the Colleague's country through a designated bank or broker within a certain time after receipt.
 The Colleague acknowledges that it is his responsibility to be compliant with such regulations, and the Colleague should consult his personal legal advisor for any details.